Research changelog

 • We learned that before a path can tell a student what is true, it has to shape the kind of receiver the student becomes.

-• We learned that the entire Lumenary analytical framework operates on an unexamined first-personal premise: that spiritual knowing is something that...
+• We learned that the entire Lumenary analytical approach operates on an unexamined first-personal premise.

 • We learned that effort in a spiritual path should be compared by its authorized use, not only by whether it causes awakening.